Frequently Asked Questions (FAQ)

 What is your approach to wedding photography?

-My goal is to give you a comfortable, stress-free photography experience where you know you can trust me to memorialize your unique love story in a set of beautiful images you can look back on with joy and happiness.
+My goal is to give you a fun, stress-free photography experience where you know you can trust me to memorialize your unique love story in a set of beautiful images you can look back on with joy and happiness.
 We will be in touch many times before the day arrives and I aim to be a helpful resource to you throughout your wedding planning process.
 All wedding packages come with my consultation and advice to help you plan a smooth, organized wedding day.
 Most packages include a complimentary engagement shoot so that we have an opportunity to connect/practice working together before the big day.
-My shooting style is relaxed, fun, and direction-heavy.
-We’ll work together to create natural, candid poses that capture the true essence of your love and provide you with a set of amazing photos in addition to your wedding day portraits!
-Leading up to the wedding day, I will work with you to create your timeline so we can ensure that the right amount of time is allocated for everything photography-related.
-I also send out a detailed questionnaire to my couples to ensure that we are on the same page for each aspect of the day.
-This planning and communication prior to the wedding day allows me to take a photojournalistic approach and allows you to not have to worry that I may miss an important moment.
-I am as unobtrusive as possible, but still be able to fully capture all those details and moments that will quickly pass you by while you’re focusing on getting married.
+My shooting style is relaxed, candid, yet direction-heavy.
+I will tell you what I want so you're not left wondering what to do, but I keep it simple and not overly-posed to capture your true essence!
+Leading up to the wedding day, I am more than happy to create a suggested timeline so we can ensure that the right amount of time is allocated for everything photography-related.
+I also send out a detailed questionnaire before the big day to gather day-of details such as family photo lists, special photo requests, etc. This planning and communication prior to the wedding day allows me to take a photojournalistic approach day-of and allows you to not have to worry that I may miss an important moment.
+I am as unobtrusive as possible, but still fully present to capture those details and moments that will quickly pass you by while you’re focusing on getting married.
 During any scheduled portrait times I will jump in with lots of direction so we can keep things moving smoothly, and otherwise you can always expect to see me shooting in the corner of your eye; you’ll never be wondering where the photographer is!

 How long have you been shooting?